Traveling with Teens - Less Angst, More ThanksTeens,travel,Night Life, Travel agent,teen travel, drinking age,law,travel consultant

 When faced with a long trip with their teenager, some parents simply toss an MP3 player or hand-held computer game into the back seat with their child, or allow their teen to invite a friend.
 While this may stop them from repeatedly asking, "Are we there yet?" it builds barriers between the child and parent, defeating the true spirit of the family vacation.

-To unlock the secrets of traveling peacefully with your teenagers, check out these tips from ASTA (American Society of Travel Agents).
-Some of the most travel-wise people in the world, ASTA members know that even though you don't agree on music and movies with your teen, you can all agree that hiking the Grand Canyon or watching the sun set from the deck of your cruise ship is very cool.
+To unlock the secrets of traveling peacefully with your teenagers, check out these tips from ASTA (American Society of Travel Advisors).
+Some of the most travel-wise people in the world, ASTA members know that even though you don't agree on music and movies with your teen, you can all agree that hiking the Grand Canyon or watching the sunset from the deck of your cruise ship is very cool.

 Space, the First and Final Frontier